Sapiens-wx/BulletHell/Assets/Scripts/ResearchUtilities/Muse/readme.md

   - Supports timed and untimed recording, buffer management, and efficient file writing strategy.
 - **Key Public Members:**
   - (Most methods are internal/private and managed by Unity lifecycle.)
-  - Recording is controlled via methods like `StartRecording` and `StopRecording` (exposed as needed).
+  - Recording is controlled via methods like `TryStartRecording` and `StopRecording` (exposed as needed).
 If duration is less than 0, it will record until `StopRecording` is called.
   - Default file path is set to `Application.persistentDataPath` with a timestamped filename.
 If you want to have a specified name, you will have to make sure that is unique or the recording will not start.
 This is to prevent unexpected overwriting of files.
 - **Notice**
   - The `MuseEEGFileRecorder` is designed to be used in conjunction with `MuseLslManager`.